mlip-cmu/book/27-safety.md

 <figcaption>

-Improving reliability of the walls of the gas storage tank is not enough to assure safety.
+Improving reliability of the walls of the gas storage tank is not enough to assure safety. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>